-As an experienced security CMS website operations personnel, I am well aware of the core position of content in website operations.The document recommendation feature provided by AnQi CMS is a powerful tool for efficient management and optimization of content, accurate user engagement, and thus enhancing the performance of the website.These properties are not only tags for content classification, but also the key to guiding the front-end content display and optimizing user experience.
+As an experienced security CMS website operation personnel, I fully understand the core position of content in website operation.The document recommendation feature provided by Anqi CMS is a powerful tool that helps us efficiently manage and optimize content, accurately reach users, and thus enhance the website's performance.These attributes are not only tags for content classification, but also the key to guiding the front-end content display and optimizing the user experience.

 The essence and importance of content recommendation attributes

-In the AnQi CMS, content recommendation attributes (H, C, F, A, S, P, J) are special identifiers assigned to documents, which allow operators to classify and prioritize content more finely.These properties are intended to help us place different content into specific areas of the website's front page or present it in a particular visual style to meet the needs of website design and operational strategies.For example, an important news article may need to be displayed as a 'top story', while a product case may be marked as a 'slide' in the homepage carousel.The role of these properties is not to directly define the style of the content, but to provide a logical filtering condition so that the front-end template can select and organize the content based on these identifiers.
+In Anqi CMS, content recommendation attributes (H, C, F, A, S, P, J) are special identifiers assigned to documents, allowing operators to classify and prioritize content more finely.These properties are designed to help us place different content in specific areas of the website's front page, or present it in a specific visual style to meet the needs of website design and operation strategy.For example, an important news article may need to be displayed as a 'headline', while a product case study may be marked as a 'slide' in the homepage carousel.The role of these properties is not to directly define the style of the content, but to provide a logical filtering condition so that the front-end template can select and organize the content according to these identifiers.

 Application of recommendation attributes in backend management

-In the background content management interface of AnQi CMS, when we create or edit a document, we will see the option 'Recommended Properties'.
+In the Anqi CMS backend content management interface, when we create or edit a document, we will see the option 'Recommended Properties'.
 Here is a list of all available property tags:

 - Headline [h]